 Disconnect the water supply line from the water inlet valve at the back of the unit.
 Repeat the test above.
 If the water pressure from your home is insufficient, the problem should be addressed as a home plumbing issue.
 If the water pressure is good, check the water inlet valve for signs of damage or debris.
 Clean or replace as needed.

 One common cause for ice maker failure is a frozen water line.
 If properly filtered and pressurized, the water lines should be fine, but contamination or low pressure can cause the lines to freeze.
 Inspect the line from the ice maker and look for any signs of frost build-up.

 Pinch the line gently if you suspect it is frozen.
 If the line is frozen, you can thaw it out by flushing the area with warm water.
 This can be done using a turkey baster or spray bottle.
 Use towels to soak up any excess water.
 Test to see if you still have an ice maker not working properly.

 Water Filter is Clogged or Dirty

 Most people don’t think about it, but a refrigerator with a water dispenser and ice maker needs a filter to eliminate contaminants.
 This filter should be replaced every six months or you may notice mineral build-up in your water lines.
-This results in your ice maker not working and ice that smells bad.
+This results in your ice maker not working properly by producing less ice, and even ice that smells bad.
 If you don’t replace the water filter, it could also affect the water pressure leading to the problem illustrated above.

 If you are still having problems with your ice maker, call Tiger Mechanical for fast, professional ice maker repair.